buratud/software-development-practice-1/Book Review/README.md

   - accessible by a (char *) pointer.
 - Array: 1D and 2D
   - a collection of elements of the same data type, stored in contiguous memory locations.
+  - Array as a pointer
 - Structs (short for structures)
   - a composite data type that allows you to group together variables of different data types under a single name.
+  - struct is passed by value
 - Union
   - a user-defined data type that all members of a union share the same memory location.
 - Bit-field